kobe1104/Death-Star/README.md

 ### Death Star has Random Path Each Game
   Your Death Star goes in a different path everytime!
 Each game is unique!
 ### Restarting Game
+  Need to restart or play again?
+Simply click on the first icon on the left bottom corner!

+## Future Directions for the Project

+### Make More Levels
+  Make more interesting levels such as making Death Star invisible and only leave the path for harder levels.
+### Make Different Weapons
+  Allows players get better weapons!
+### Upgrade Death Star Picture
+  Actually use the Death Star picture for it.